nokxs/iobroker-javascript-vs-code-extension/README.md

 * Use the command `iobroker: Start script`, respectively `iobroker: Stop script`.
 This command starts/stops the script in the active text editor.

 ### Move scripts
-Scripts can be moved from one directory to another on your ioBroker server (and only there).
+Scripts can be moved from one directory to another on your ioBroker server.
 Moving a script over the VS Code file browser is not supported yet.

 Scripts can only be moved over the script explorer.
-Right click on the script you want to move, select `Move` and choose the directory you want the file to move to.
+Right click on the script you want to move, select `Move` and choose the directory you want the script to move to.
 If the script is synced to your local disk, it will also be moved there.

 ### Deleting scripts